 On withdrawal of the fund, or death, the amount paid out under the contract will reflect the accrued bonus or account.
-If a policy surrenders prior to maturity the policy benefits are assessed in a similar manner to conventional with-profits policies.
+If a policy surrenders prior to maturity the policy benefits are assessed in a similar manner to conventional with-profits policies, although there maybe a deduction of up to four years of contributions from the Members Fund.